 Of all the religious figures I have seen Jesus pictured alongside, one of the rarest is Confucius.
 This picture is of Jesus and Confucius commiserating over the Boxer Rebellion.

 Well here is an curious mix of traditions.
-I am not sure who the artist is but I believe the work is entitled “St Michael the archangel as a samurai.”
+I am not sure who the artist is but I believe the work is entitled "St Michael the archangel as a samurai."
 Now, I would have thought if you were going to invoke samurai motifs a more asian looking dragon would not have gone astray.
-Except that Japanese dragons, like Chinese dragons, have somewhat different spiritual connotations to European dragons.
-So, well, I give up.
+Except that … Continue reading St Michael the archangel as a samurai

 This mosaic of Mary and Jesus originates from a church in Thailand.
 Unfortunately, as I found it on Flickr with no further information, that's as much as I can tell you.

 I have not been able to find who painted this Asian Christian image of David and Saul, but it relates to the conflict between them in 1 Samuel 18.